Podcastindex-org/podcast-namespace/recommendations/recommendations.md

  - `type` (required - string) The type of this recommended content (*"page"*, *"podcast"*, *"episode"* or *"soundbite"*).
  - `title` (required - string) The title for this recommended content.
  - `image` (required - string) The image URL for this recommended content.
-Image should have a 1:1 ratio (square).
+Image must have a 1:1 ratio (square).
  - `url` (required - string) The URL for this recommended content.
 If recommended content type is *"podcast"* this is the home page of the podcast.
 If recommended content type is *"episode"* or *"soundbite"* this is the enclosure URL.

 #### Optional Attributes: